chuanzhidong/chuanzhidong.github.io/_pages/resume.md

     * Developed the Elasto-Magnetic effect based total stress monitoring method for stayed cable and prestressed steel tendons, and applied on actual engineering projects.
     * Carried out load test and inspection on real bridges.
     * Developed the computer vision technology for civil structural monitoring and applied it on real structures.
-    * Developed a virtual simulation experiment platform for the lab.
+    * Developed the virtual simulation experiment platform for the lab.

 * Teaching Assistant, Sep.
 2014 - Jun.
 2016
   * College of Civil Engineering and Architecture, Zhejiang University, Hangzhou, China.